Specialty outdoor retailer REI to land in Tulsa in 2024, the co-op says

-Specialty outdoor retailer REI Co-op will open a store in Tulsa in the spring of 2024, the Seattle-based company has announced.
+Specialty outdoor retailer REI Co-op, which has talked about coming to Tulsa for close to a decade, will open a store here in spring 2024, the Seattle-based company has announced.

-REI Tulsa is expected to employ about 50 people at a 23,000-square-foot store at the northwest corner of West 71st Street and Elwood Avenue.
+REI Tulsa is expected to employ about 50 people at a 23,000-square-foot store at the northwest corner of 71st Street and Elwood Avenue, which is next to the Turkey Mountain Urban Wilderness Area and near Tulsa Hills shopping center.

 It will offer a wide assortment of apparel, gear and expertise for camping, cycling, running, fitness, hiking, paddling and climbing.
 Also, certified mechanics will staff a full-service bike shop.